Dyalog/link/help/Link.Create.md

   > Whether to consider the ns or dir as the authoritative source when [creating](Link.Create.md) or [refreshing](Link.Refresh.md) the link.
   > - `dir` means that the namespace must be non-existent or empty and will be overwritten by items in files.
   > - `ns` means that the directory must be non-existent or empty and will be overwritten by items in the namespace.
   > - `auto` will use whichever of ns or dir that is not empty.
-If both are empty, it will fail.
+If both are empty, it will use `dir`.
   >
   > \
   > Defaults to `auto`.